varnishcache/varnish-cache/doc/sphinx/phk/lucky.rst

 .. rubric:: Footnotes

-.. [#f1] I am not a big fan of bug-bounties, but I will grudingly admit that wiser men than me, notably `Dan Geer
+.. [#f1] I am not a big fan of bug-bounties, but I will grudgingly admit that wiser men than me, notably `Dan Geer
    <https://www.youtube.com/watch?v=nT-TGvYOBpI>`_, have proposed that
    tax-money be used to snatch the vulnerabilities up, before bad guys